Skip to main content

 Templates

-Now that you've added your integration check out these templates specially crafted by Torq's security experts.
+Now that you've added your integration, check out these specially crafted templates by Torq's security experts.
 Visit Torq's template library for more.

 Did this answer your question?